 3. AI, trust and perceptions of agency

 Modern AI technologies based on deep-learning architectures are often perceived as agentic to varying degrees – typically as more agentic than other technologies but less than humans.
-In this paper published in Academy of Management Review, INSEAD's Phanish Puranam and his co-author Bart Vanneste of University College London explore how different levels of perceived agency of AI affect human trust in the AI.
+In this paper, conditionally accepted at the Academy of Management Review, INSEAD's Phanish Puranam and his co-author Bart Vanneste of University College London explore how different levels of perceived agency of AI affect human trust in the AI.

 They investigate three mechanisms.
 First, a more agentic seeming AI (and its designer) will appear more able to execute relevant tasks, and therefore seem more trustworthy.
 Second, the more agentic seeming the AI, the greater the importance of trustworthiness perceptions about the AI relative to those about its designer.
 Third, because of betrayal aversion, the anticipated psychological cost of the AI violating trust increases with how agentic it seems to be.
 These mechanisms imply, perhaps counterintuitively, that making an AI appear more agentic has the potential to both increase or decrease the trust that humans place in it.